Sticky toffee pudding

 Mix the yeast with 3 sugar cubes, 200ml warm milk and enough flour to make a starter dough.
 Leave to rise in a warm place.

-Weigh out 600g flour into the bowl of the mixer, add the melted butter, the sugar, the salt, the yolks of the two eggs and the starter dough.
+Put the rest of the flour into the bowl of of a stand mixer, add the melted butter, the sugar, the salt, the yolks of the two eggs and the starter dough.
 Add enough warm milk to make a dough (not too soft and not too dry) and knead using the dough hook until the dough comes away from the sides of the bowl.
 Cover with a cloth and leave to rise in a warm place.
 Preheat the oven to 180 (fan).

 Bake on an ungreased baking tray until they are beginning to brown.
 Note that they will continue to rise during baking, so take care to space them adequately.